PX4/PX4-Devguide/flow_lidar_setup.md

 *Figure 3: Lidar Lite*

-Several lidar options exist including the Lidar Lite and the sf10a: [sf10a](http://www.lightware.co.za/shop/en/drone-altimeters/33-sf10a.html) For the connection of the LIDAR-Lite please refer to [this](https://pixhawk.org/peripherals/rangefinder?s[]=lidar) page.
+Several LIDAR options exist including the Lidar-Lite (not currently manufacutured) and the sf10a: [sf10a](http://www.lightware.co.za/shop/en/drone-altimeters/33-sf10a.html).
+For the connection of the LIDAR-Lite please refer to [this](https://pixhawk.org/peripherals/rangefinder?s[]=lidar) page.
+The sf10a can be connected using a serial cable.

 ![](images/hardware/flow_lidar_attached.jpg)